 - Position: Lecturer (Teaching and Scholarship)

-- Areas of expertise: Hong Kong popular culture; Asian media studies and popular culture; Exhibition history and theory; public housing; space; social mobility; Henri Lefebvre; interdisciplinarity; experiential learning
+- Areas of expertise: Hong Kong popular culture; Asian media studies; cultural sociology; exhibition history; public housing; space; social mobility; Henri Lefebvre; interdisciplinarity; experiential learning

 - Email: G.P.F.Wong@leeds.ac.uk

 - Location: 12.11 Social Sciences Building

 - Website: Exhibiting Hong Kong in London | ORCID

 I am a lecturer (teaching and scholarship) in the School of Sociology and Social Policy.
 Before joining Leeds, I have been a lecturer in Hong Kong (the Chinese University of Hong Kong, the City University of Hong Kong, the University of Hong Kong), London (Kingston University), and Suzhou (HKU Space Suzhou College).
 From 2017 to 2019, I was responsible for a credit-bearing summer programme of the University of California, Berkeley.
 I am a Fellow of the Higher Education Authority (FHEA) and the Royal Asiatic Society of Great Britain and Ireland (FRAS).

 My books were awarded and shortlisted for the British Book and Design Awards, the Creative Communication Awards, the International Book Awards (Two Exhibitions between Two Strikes; as author and designer), and Hong Kong Book Prize (the Chinese version of City of Darkness Revised; as co-editor).